MikeHopley/ftl-ships-strategy/index.md

 ### Balance Mod

 The Stun Bomb can disable defence drones, letting you sneak hacking past them.
-Bear this in mind for the flagship.
-Flagship drone slots have been rearranged so that the defence drone goes down first.
+But for the flagship phase 2, it's faster to board their drones system (the crew should already be dead).

 ## Slug A